 - Find out about the local area and where you plan to live

-- Be prepared to explain exactly how you are funding your studies and maintenance during your stay in the UK
+- Explain how you're funding your studies and maintenance during your stay in the UK

-- Be truthful.
-Being interviewed can be worrying, but try to answer the questions as honestly and clearly as you can
+- Try to answer the questions as honestly and clearly as you can

-- Think about your passion to study your chosen course and how it will contribute to your future career aspirations
+- Think about your passion to study and how it'll contribute to your future career.

 Student visa time limits

-The limit on the amount of time a Student visa holder can spend studying in the UK at degree level is 5 years.
+The maximum amount of time a Student visa holder can spend studying in the UK at degree level is five years.
 Degree level courses are those which lead to a recognised UK bachelor’s degree, or an equivalent qualification at level 6 RQF.
 There is no limit set by the UKVI for studying on courses above degree level.

 When calculating the cap on degree-level studies, the University must take into account the following periods of time: